Law Offices of Jeff Smith

 - campaign manager for the first president of the Citizens Utility Board,

-- Illinois state chair for the McGovern presidential campaign,
+- Illinois state chair for a presidential campaign,

 - 49th Ward coordinator for Mayor Harold Washington's re-election campaign, and